zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 Just say:
 Alexa, ask baby stats to add stool
 Alexa, ask baby stats to add wet,
+Alexa, ask baby stats to add meal
-Alexa, ask baby stats to add meal.
+Alexa, ask baby stats to add poop and pee
 Alexa, ask baby stats when was the last poop
 Alexa, ask baby stats when was the last pee
 Alexa, ask baby stats what time was the last feeding